adi3/robotics-workshop-guide/content/6 Deploy Application/2_connect_to_robot.md

 +++
-title = "Connect to remote robot" weight = 620
+title = "Connect to robot"
+weight = 620
 chapter = true
 pre = "2. "
 +++

-# Connect to remote robot
+# Connect to robot

 Only one user may connect to a robot at a time.